The Celebrity Personal Assistant Network

 • Don’t follow patterns: A personal assistant should vary his or her employer’s routine as much as possible.
 When criminals “case a mark,” it makes kidnapping the celeb much more difficult if they are unsure where the VIP is going to be at any given time.

-• Take threats seriously: Billionaires and celebrities sometimes receive death threats and each should be taken seriously.
+• Take threats seriously: Billionaires and celebrities sometimes receive death threats, and each should be taken seriously.
 Obsessed fans or belligerent radicals may target high-profile individuals for any number of reasons, so if you identify any threat as credible, it should be reported to local authorities.
 Many big cities have special divisions specifically for these kinds of cases.

 • Secure the home: Threats to personal safety exist both inside and outside the home.
 Many celebrities have been victims of break-ins and home invasions.
 Be sure that the estate and surrounding property are secure with a fence and security cameras.